 A candidate for Confirmation who has attained the age of reason must profess the faith, be in the state of grace, have the intention of receiving the sacrament, and be prepared to assume the role of disciple and witness to Christ, both within the ecclesial community and in temporal affairs.
 (CCC 1319)

-For adult Confirmation, please contact our parish office at 410 398 1100 to schedule an appointment with a priest.
+For adult Confirmation, please contact our Religion office at 410 392 3551 to receive information.
 Adult Confirmation is held annually on Pentecost Sunday at St. Peter’s Cathedral in Wilmington.

 Our parish Confirmation program is for students in grades 9 through 12.